Akshaypatil9714/Flask-RESTful-APIs/Readme.md

+A repo to demonstrate implementation of JWT Authentication, CURD operations and file upload for a health and fitness application using Flask REST APIs.

-Team member's name:
+Team members:

+Padmini Ramapura Keshavkumar
-- Akshay Patil
+Akshay Patil

-- Padmini RK

-Installations

-1. VSCode
-2. Python

-Download SQLite3 and DB browser for SQLite
+Download and Install

+VSCode
+Python
+SQLite
+DB Brwoser
-Virtual environment creation and activation
+Create a virtual environment and activate it.

-With maintaining more projects, you will have to work with different version of py and its libraries.
-In order to not affect other projects its important to create a virtual environment for each proejct

 To do that:

-1. Create a directory and navigate to new directory
-2. Then py -3 -m venv .venv
+Create a directory and navigate to that new directory Then submit the command py -3 -m venv .venv
-3. Activate the environment - `.venv\Scripts\activate` or check for mac/bash
+Activate the environment - .venv\Scripts\activate on windows For requirement installation do the following

-Requirement Installation

-`pip install` -r requirements.txt
+pip install -r requirements.txt

+Create the database by running

+flask shell

+In the interactive shell run the following Python 3.11.1 (tags/v3.11.1:a7a450f, Dec 6 2022, 19:58:39) [MSC v.1934 64 bit (AMD64)] on win32 App: main Instance: from models import User db.create_all()

-To run application - flask run
+To run application use flask run